TeddyTeddy/robot-fw-rest-instance-library-tests-v2/README.md

   Home
   http://localhost:3000
-# Running the server without authentication
+# Running the server with authentication
 6. In terminal 2, at the project root; ./run_server_without_authentication

  JSON Server is running with authentication enabled